Russell Wilson’s time with Broncos has gone from bad to worse

 But Wilson exposed himself when he changed jerseys in what still seemed to be the prime of his career.
 Now it was all on him.
 Suddenly, it didn’t seem like it was the Seahawks’ fault for all the sacks he took in Seattle — not when he took more than ever in his first year in Denver.
 It wasn’t a lack of support from receivers or running backs that kept him from advancing in the playoffs in his later years in blue and green — not when he has done zilch with minimal support with the Broncos.

-Yes, his numbers have rebounded to a respectable degree in the short-term — but with the losses piling up, and Denver coach Sean Payton telling him to “(expletive) stop kissing all the babies,” the snowball builds.
+Yes, his numbers have rebounded to a respectable degree in the short term — but with the losses piling up, and Denver coach Sean Payton telling him to “(expletive) stop kissing all the babies,” the snowball builds.

 It’s hard to think of a more demonstrative fall from grace for a former superstar who had no major off-the-field scandals or injuries.
 MLB’s Cody Bellinger went from National League MVP one year to a guy who hit .165 two years later — but he wasn’t incessantly derided on a national level.
-The NBA’s James Harden regularly asks for trades and insults former employers — but his teams still achieve relative success as his statistics remain at elite.
+The NBA’s James Harden regularly asks for trades and insults former employers — but his teams still achieve relative success as his statistics remain elite.

 What’s happening with Wilson is different.